tolauwae/phd-thesis/src/foundations/foundations.typ

 === The syntax rules of the #remotedbg debugger

 #semantics(
-    [*Remote debugger semantics #remotedbg.* The syntax and evaluation rules for a simple remote debugger ($dbgarrow$) for the simply typed lambda calculus #stlc with natural numbers and booleans, defined over the internal operations (#oparrow).], [#debugger],
+    [*Remote debugger semantics #remotedbg.* The syntax and evaluation rules for a simple remote debugger ($dbgarrow$) for the simply typed lambda calculus #stlc with natural numbers and booleans.], [#debugger],
     "fig:stlc.debugger")

 #note[Internal in this context refers to the place where the program is running.]
-The steps of the remote debugger #dbgarrow are defined over a configuration $boxed(operation) bar.v t bar.v boxed(message)$, where we have respectively, the state of the remote debugger, the current program state, and the state of the internal debugger.
+The steps of the remote debugger #dbgarrow are defined over a configuration $client bar.v server$, where we have respectively, the state of the debugger client, and the state of the debugger server.

-The configuration of the internal debugger is split into two parts, (1) the current state of the program---in this case a #stlc term $t$---and (2) the output displayed by the debugger frontend, modeled as the message box $boxed(message)$.
+The configuration of the client is split into two message boxes, (1) the input from the user comprising of the _debug commands_ ($operation$), and (2) the output received from the server ($message$).
 Messages boxes are our way of modeling both inter-process and intra-process communication.
-In the case of the internal debugger, the message box is used to model the inter-process communication between the debugger backend and the debugger frontend within the same debugger process.
+In the case of the client, the message boxes are used to model the inter-process communication between the debugger backend and the debugger frontend. // within the same debugger process.
-Therefore, we can think of $boxed(message)$ as a high-level abstraction of the debugger frontend.
+//Therefore, we can think of $boxed(message)$ as a high-level abstraction of the debugger frontend.

 The configuration of the remote debugger is similar, but the message box $boxed(message)$ now models the intra-process communication from backend to frontend, and a second message box $boxed(operation)$ models the intra-process communication from frontend to backend.
-This corresponds, respectively, to the output returned from the debugger, and the instructions send to it.
+This corresponds, respectively, to the output returned from the debugger, and the debug commands send to it.

-The debugger can return as output, either nothing, a term, or an acknowledgement of a debug command.
+The debugger can return as output, either nothing, a snapshot of the program, or an acknowledgement of a debug command.
 The debug commands supported by the debugger are _step_ and _inspect_---to take a simple step in the program, and to inspect the current state of the program.
+When there is no next command in the message box, we write ($nothing$).
-Sometimes we also need the internal steps (#oparrow) to perform an internal step, which does not correspond to a debug command visible to the user.
+//Sometimes we also need the internal steps (#oparrow) to perform an internal step, which does not correspond to a debug command visible to the user.
-For such cases, we also provide a nothing command ($nothing$).
+//For such cases, we also provide a nothing command ($nothing$).

 === The evaluation rules of the #remotedbg debugger

-The entire evaluation of the debugger ($delta dbgarrow delta'$) is captured by only four rules.
+The entire evaluation of the debugger ($global dbgarrow global'$) is captured by only eight rules.
-The first three steps are internal steps, which describe the operation of the internal debugger.
+The first three steps are server steps, which describe the operation of the debugger backend.

-/ E-Step: When the current term $t$ can reduce to $t'$, than the debugger can take a step to $t'$, and output an acknowledgement of the successful step.
+/ Step: When the current term $t$ can reduce to $t'$, than the debugger can take a step to $t'$, and output an acknowledgement of the successful step.

-/ E-Fallback: This fallback rule allows the debugger to drop _step_ messages in case there is no $t arrow.r.long t'$.
+/ Fallback: This fallback rule allows the debugger to drop _step_ messages in case there is no $t arrow.r.long t'$.
 For the #stlc, this means that the term must be a value $v$.
 In this case, we output an acknowledgement of $nothing$, to indicate that the command was processed, but did not have any effects.

-/ E-Inspect: The inspect step outputs the current term $t$.
+/ Inspect: The inspect step outputs the current term $t$.

-/ E-Read: The previous two steps require the output to be empty, to clear the output we introduce the _E-Read_ rule.

-To lift these internal steps to describe the operation of a remote debugger, we only need to add one rule which takes the next debug command from the input message box, and takes the correct corresponding internal step.
+To lift these server steps to describe the operation of a remote debugger, we only need to describe how they are interact with the cliend, or debugger backend.
+The rest of the rules are therefore mostly concerned with how input and output are process.
+We model the debugger frontend with a single client rule, _Process_.

-/ E-Remote: The remote debugger takes the next debug command $operation$ from the input message box, and performs the corresponding internal step (#oparrow).
+/ Process: The client takes the server message $message$ from its input message box, and replaces it with $nothing$, indicating that the output was used to update the user interface.

-The evaluation of the remote debugger is informed by the commands that arrive in the input message box, a debug session can therefore be seen as a series of remote steps ($delta multi(dbgarrow) delta'$) that are the result of a sequence of debug commands, which we write as ($multi(operation)$).
+The evaluation of the remote debugger is informed by the commands that arrive in the input message box, a debug session can therefore be seen as a series of remote steps ($global multi(dbgarrow) global'$) that are the result of a sequence of debug commands, which we write as ($multi(operation)$).
+The final four global rules describe how this works.

+/ Input: Whenever the client receives a $operation$ from the user, it is send to the input message box of the server, and the input message box of the client is updated to $nothing$.
+It is then ready to receive the next command.

+/ Output: Whenever the server has a $message$ in its output message box, it is end to the client, and the message is cleared from the server's message box.

+/ Client: Whenever a client rule applies, the client in $global$ can take a step.

+/ Serer: Analogously, whenever a server rule applies, the server in $global$ can take a step.

 Now that we have the formal semantics for a remote debugger that can step through and inspect a #stlc program, we can define what correctness means for such a debugger.